dpc10ster/RJafrocBook/docs/04-ratings-paradigm.md

 At the conclusion of the ROC study an ROC counts table is constructed.
 This is the generalization to rating studies of the 2 x 2 decision vs. truth table introduced in (book) Chapter 02, Table 2.1.
 This type of data representation is sometimes called a frequency table, but frequency usually means a rate of number of events per some unit, so the author prefers the clearer term “counts”.

 Table \@ref(tab:ratingsParadigmTable1) is a representative counts table for a 5-rating study that summarizes the collected data.
 It is the starting point for analysis.
 It lists the number of counts in each ratings bin, listed separately for non-diseased and diseased cases, respectively.
-The data is from an actual clinical study.
+The data is from an actual clinical study [@RN4343].

 \begin{table}